-During the summer of 2019, inspired by a superbloom season across the high country of Nevada, and inspired by my years of botanical work in the state, I undertook writing a new Flora of Nevada.
+During 2019, inspired by a superbloom season across the high country of Nevada, and inspired by my years of botanical work in the state, I undertook writing a new Flora of Nevada.
 Here I’ll post sporadic updates, photos of exceptional plants, and videos about Nevada’s plants as this work progresses in a running ticker format.

 14 Sept.
 2020